Perfect for pairing with other programs.

 This summer, come explore pressing environmental issues and the measures that two different European countries are taking to combat them.

 You’ll begin in Groningen, exploring the Dutch experience defining spatial problems and devising, implementing, and monitoring spatial policies to investigate more widely applicable aspects of national, urban, and regional planning.
-Next, you’ll travel to Palma to examine marine ecosystems: the human environmental impacts, preventive and corrective actions, sustainable development and conservation, and restoration approaches of sites such as the Cabrera Archipelago National Park.
+Next, you’ll travel to Mediterranean Palma to examine temperate marine ecosystems: the human environmental impacts, preventive and corrective actions, and sustainable development and conservation, and restoration approaches of sites such as the Cabrera Archipelago National Park.

 Study abroad in Groningen and Palma and you will: